Contributing to the advancement of the Sustainable Development Goals agenda

 Gender Diversity

-Power Corporation has a commitment to promote gender diversity at the Board and at senior management levels, which we articulate through our Board and Senior Management Diversity Policy.
+Power Corporation has a commitment to promote gender diversity at the Board and at senior management levels, which is articulated through its Board and Senior Management Diversity Policy.
 The Board believes diversity ensures directors provide the necessary range of perspectives to achieve effective stewardship and recognizes that gender diversity is a significant aspect of diversity.
-We aim to have at least 30% of our Board composed of women by 2025.
-Following the 2024 Annual Meeting of Shareholders, five women were elected to the Board, representing 36% of Board members, bringing the Corporation ahead of its objective.
-In addition, 52% at the management level at Power Corporation are women and 39% at the executive officer level within the Corporation's group companies (including its publicly traded operating companies and their respective principal subsidiaries).
+Following the 2024 Annual Meeting of Shareholders, five women were elected to the Board, representing 36% of Board members, meeting the Corporation’s objective to have 30% women representation on the Board by 2025 ahead of time.
+In addition, 52% at the management level at Power Corporation were women at 2023 year-end.

-Of the initiatives funded by the Power group in 2022, a key focus was on the advancement of women and gender equality.
-Organizations Power Corporation continued to support in 2022 include Fora: Network for Change, a centre for excellence for young women’s leadership development, École de technologie supérieure’s Objectif Féminin pluriel, which aims to increase female representation in the field of engineering, and the Foundation Lise Watier’s Let’s Start Up Program, which helps women looking to achieve a professional project related to entrepreneurship, the pursuit of post-secondary education or the search for a more fulfilling job.
+In addition, Power Corporation continues to support initiatives focused on the advancement of women, including Fora: Network for Change, a centre for excellence for young women’s leadership development, École de technologie supérieure’s Objectif Féminin pluriel, which aims to increase female representation in the field of engineering, and the Foundation Lise Watier’s Let’s Start Up Program, which helps women looking to achieve a professional project related to entrepreneurship, the pursuit of post-secondary education or the search for a more fulfilling job.

-At IGM Financial, increasing the representation of women in leadership positions is a priority.
-To drive continued progress, the company is focused on achieving its 35% women representation at the vice-president level or above by 2025 (including 40% at the assistant vice-president level or above), originally set in 2021.
+As for IGM Financial, its objective of achieving 35% women's representation at the vice-president level or above by 2025 (including 40% at the assistant vice-president level or above), was originally set in 2021.
 At the end of 2023, women occupied 34% of vice-president level positions or above, and 38% of assistant-vice presidents level positions or above.

-Moreover, in 2021 IGM Financial created business resource groups (BRGs) to replace their more informal Partners in Action teams.
-BRGs are volunteer employee-led groups with a common goal of cultivating an inclusive work environment through a focus on career development, mentoring, networking and business impact.
-One of the BRGs created, was the Women Business Resource Group and is supported by executives across IGM Financial and its operating company Mackenzie Investments.
-In 2023, the Women Business Resource Group spearheaded a speed mentoring event that gave 60 participants looking to develop their careers 10 minutes each with five different senior leaders.
+Since 2021, IGM Financial has business resource groups in place, which are volunteer employee-led groups with a common goal of cultivating an inclusive work environment through a focus on career development, mentoring, networking and business impact.
+Among these, the Women Business Resource Group is supported by executives across IGM Financial and its operating company Mackenzie Investments.

 Mackenzie Investments’ Mackenzie Together platform is dedicated to creating an investment world that engages and inspires women, providing them with support to pursue careers in asset management.
-In 2023, Mackenzie hired five interns from the Women in Asset Management Program at Ivey Business School, which helps women acquire the skills, knowledge and hands-on experience they need to launch a career in asset management.
-In addition, through the platform, Mackenzie provides grants to non-profit organizations that support women’s financial well-being.
-In its inaugural year, Mackenzie Together Grants provided financial support to four charities.
+Through the platform, Mackenzie provides grants to non-profit organizations that support women’s financial well-being.
 In total, the program will provide $500,000 over five years to charitable organizations that are addressing the financial knowledge gap of women and supporting families through financial education and training programs.

 SDG 7